 Experiments above corroborate the expected trend that the application specific sampling methods perform better than general purpose methods.
-It is also evident that for the FSM application, the dense graphs can be sampled more aggressively than a sparse graph.
+It is also evident that the dense graphs can be sampled more aggressively than a sparse graph.
 To generalize the observations it is important to identify a multi-dimensional function that can predict the expected correctness of the output.
-For the FSM application a predictive model \mathcal{H} is defined as a set of functions over Graph Size, Density, and Support.
+We observe that the logistic function of the form: